 Tuition: $6,700 for double occupancy / $7,500 for single occupancy is $7,500

-Installments: Double occupancy installments of $3,350 each by July 1, 2017 and July 1, 2018.
-Single occupancy installments of $3,750 each on July 1, 2017 and July 1, 2018.
+Installments: Double occupancy installments of $3,350 each, billed in July 2017 and January 2018.
+Single occupancy installments of $3,750, billed in July 2017 and January 2018.
 Some program participants choose to pay the tuition all at once and this is completely acceptable, if you choose this option please send full payment by July 1, 2017.

 The VSLP Class of 2018 will begin its training in July of 2017.
 Most day sessions take place from 8 a.m. to 5 p.m.
 Each session requires some advance preparation.
 We ask associates to apply their learning to a personal leadership plan and a transformation initiative at their worksite.